 The school's admission arrangements ensure that priority nursery places are allocated to those of nursery age with a special educational need or disability.
 Priority to children who are in receipt of an EHC plan or statement is given when it is both the wish of the child/parents and Local Authority (LA) that they attend and where Russell Hall Primary School is the named placement in the EHC plan.
-The only exception to this is where a cohort is deemed to be at full capacity with pupils with SEND.
+The only exception to this is where a cohort is deemed to be at full capacity with pupils with SEND or the school cannot meet the needs of the pupil.